-After studying this Recommendation, the Company considers that it informs on the positions held by the directors of Ebro Foods, S.A. and the representatives of corporate directors on the boards of other companies, listed or otherwise, and in companies engaged in similar or identical activities as Ebro Foods, S.A., as well as on any other remunerated activities they may perform, remunerated or otherwise, in sufficient detail to comply with the transparency in reporting sought by
+After studying this Recommendation, the Company considers that it informs on the positions held by the directors of Ebro Foods, S.A. and the representatives of corporate directors on the boards of other companies, listed or otherwise, and in companies engaged in similar or identical activities as Ebro Foods, S.A., as well as on any other remunerated activities they may perform, remunerated or otherwise, in sufficient detail to comply with the transparency in reporting sought by the Code of Good Governance.

 19. Once checked by the nomination committee, the annual corporate governance report should include an explanation of the reasons why proprietary directors have been appointed at the request of shareholders with an interest of less than 3% in the capital, as well as the reasons, if appropriate, for not meeting formal requests for presence on the board from shareholders with an interest equal or greater than others at whose request proprietary directors have been appointed.
-Complies [ ] Partial compliance [ ] Explanation [ ] Not applicable [ X ] 20.
-Proprietary directors should resign when the shareholder they represent disposes of its entire shareholding in the company.
-They should also resign in the corresponding number when the shareholder disposes of part of its shares to an extent requiring a reduction in the number of proprietary directors.
-Complies [ ] Partial compliance [ ] Explanation [ ] Not applicable [ X ] 21.
+Complies [ ] Partial compliance [ ] Explanation [ ] Not applicable [ X ] 20. · nareholding in the company. ts shares to an extent requiring Complies [ ] Partial compliance [ ] Explanation [ ] Not applicable [ X ] 21.
 The board should not propose the removal of any independent director before the end of the period for which they were appointed, unless there are just grounds for doing so, as appreciated by the board subject to a report by the nomination committee.
-In particular, just grounds are deemed to exist when the director takes up new positions or contracts new obligations preventing them from dedicating the necessary time to performance of their duties on the board, or if they breach their duties or any circumstances arise by virtue of which they would no longer be considered independent, according to the applicable legal provisions. operations entailing a a change ture of the company, when chan Ū ers or other similar corp the structure of the boa Complies [ X ] l Explanation [ ] 22. their actions within the he compa iny, that could jeopard ise the con npany's prestige and r eputat situation arises, related ion.
-In particular, direct lopment of the proceed tors should be it should study the ca nomination and remu requesting the direct Corporate Governance use as soo uneration or to resi ce Report n as possible and, in vi committee, decide wl gn or proposing their r , unless special circum ew of the s nether any emoval.
-Ar stances jus specific circumstances action should be take account of this situat tify not doing so, in w and the such side in the same templated in the precedule corresponding report in as opening an internal could be included in the use they should be put of en adopting the corresp t by the investigation, Annual on record.
-This is Complies [ X ] ] Partial compliance [ ] Explanation [ ]
+In particular, just grounds are deemed to exist when the director takes up new positions or contracts new obligations preventing them from dedicating the necessary time to performance of their duties on the board, or if they breach their duties or any circumstances arise by virtue of which they would no longer be considered independent, according to the applicable legal provisions. operations entailing a cha ent directors may also be propo nge in the ownership structure of proportionality contemplate e of the company, when chang Complies [ X ] Explanation [ ] 22.
+Companies should establish rules obliging directors to report and, if necessary, resign if any situation arises, related or not with their actions within the company, that could jeopardise the company's prestige and reputation.
+In particular, directors should be obliged to inform the board of any criminal proceedings brought against them and the development of the proceedings. it should study the case a nomination and remuner requesting the director to Corporate Governance Re s soon as possible and, in view ation committee, decide wheth resign or proposing their remo of the specific circumstances a ner any action should be taken oval.
+An account of this situati nees justify not doing so, in wh and the co , such as o on should ich case th pening an internal investigation, be included in the Annual ney should be put on record.
+This is Complies [ X ] Partial compliance [ ] Explanation [ ]